 The Federal Communications Commission introduced the 888 prefix in 1996 as the demand for toll-free telephone numbers grew.
 The FCC is responsible for regulating toll-free numbers and recognizes all the listed prefixes in this post as valid.

 Established businesses, such as PNC Bank, use 888 toll-free numbers for their brands.
-The choice to use an 888 number for an traditional business like a bank could be influenced by availability or simply to differentiate its toll-free number from competitors using the more common prefix 800.
+The choice to use a 888 number for a traditional business, such as a bank, could be influenced by availability or simply to differentiate its toll-free number from competitors using the more common 800 prefix.

 877 numbers

-Two years later, the FCC rolled out the 877 prefix as, once again, more businesses sought toll-free numbers.
-This number is also often used when 800 numbers are not available or when businesses prefer an alternative prefix for customer service and sales lines.
+Two years later, the FCC rolled out the 877 prefix, as more businesses sought toll-free numbers.
+This number is also often used when 800 numbers are unavailable or when businesses prefer an alternative prefix for their customer service and sales lines.

-The Federal Trade Commission’s help line for consumer complaints is an 877 number.
+The Federal Trade Commission’s help line for consumer complaints is a 877 number.

 866 numbers

-This is another series in the expanding list of toll-free number options.
+This is another addition to the growing list of toll-free number options.
 Due to the increasing popularity of toll-free phone numbers, the FCC introduced 866 numbers in 2000.

 The U.S. Department of Labor uses an 866 prefix number.